h-lima/sabinaHSBM/README.md

 ### 1. Prepare your input data  <a name="data_preparation">

 Begin by preparing the input data with `hsbm.input`:

-The input data for `hsbm.input` should be a **binary bipartite matrix** representing interactions between two distinct sets of nodes.
+The input data for `hsbm.input` should be a **binary matrix** representing interactions between two distinct sets of nodes.
 Rows represent one type of node (e.g., hosts), columns represent the other type (e.g., parasites), and each entry is binary: `1` indicates a link (e.g., a host-parasite interaction is observed), and `0` indicates no link.

 ```r
 # Set working directory